RBaLa/2obj-MTSP-NSGA2/README.md

 Available instances from TSPLIB: eil51, berlin52, eil76, and rat99.

+### Before Running:
+Ensure you have python modules tqdm and tkinter installed and you are running Python 3

 ### Instructions to run:
 1. Download code as zipped file.
 2. Unzip and open main.py in an editor (if you want to change parameters)